 Being the strongest and largest member of the bluefin tuna family, the Atlantic bluefin has been over-fished for decades.

-Both the western Atlantic stocks off the US coast and the North-East Atlantic European and Mediterranean stocks have been severely depleted by the international commercial fishing industry.
+Both the western Atlantic stocks off the US coast and the northeast Atlantic European and Mediterranean stocks have been severely depleted by the international commercial fishing industry.

-Since 2005, things are moving into a more positive direction, and the Atlantic stocks are steadily increasing year after year.
+Since 2005, things are moving in a more positive direction, and the Atlantic stocks are steadily increasing year after year.
 The reported numbers over the last couple of years are especially promising, indicating a much brighter future for this species.

 Due to the previous harsh decline of the species, the IUCN has hitherto listed the following conservation statuses for the Atlantic bluefin tuna:

 |Western Atlantic Stocks||Vulnerable|

 Pacific bluefin tuna

 The somewhat smaller Pacific bluefin tuna has faced a similar fate since the 1960s.

 Large-scale commercial fishing, primarily of Asian origin, has contributed to the species’ gradual decline in the Pacific Ocean.